Yup, we are still chugging along on our DIY sunroom!

 - Add lighting

-- Install floor – we are going to be using one of the great waterproof flooring options from Surplus Warehouse
+- Install floor – we are going to be using one of the great waterproof flooring options

 - Remove the current patio doors – there will no longer be any separation between our home and the sunroom!
 It will feel like one cohesive space — I can’t wait!